MatheusGabrielCouto/MatheusGabrielCouto/README.md

 ### Hi there, This is MatheusGabrielCouto - :sunglasses:

-## I'm a front end developer I love to acquire knowledge!
+## I'm a fullstack I love to acquire knowledge!
 - ⚡ Fun fact: I love to watch thriller movies/series!

 <br />